archive-The-Lingo/The-Lingo/CoreFunctionalProgramming/Design.md

 will be able to collect garbages with ARC only

-## No infinite non-recurring data structures and full lazy evaluation
+## No infinite non-recursive data structures and laziness

 They are sometimes complex and problematic.

 But I don't want `if` to be a macro.
 But there is not a easy way to avoid that.

+Laziness is only allowed for recursive data structures